aashux297/water-scarcity/README.md

 - **HTML**: For structuring the website content.
 - **CSS**: For styling and layout design.
 - **JavaScript**: For interactivity and dynamic elements.

+## Note :- The website is accessed through the indexhome.html file, which serves as the homepage and entry point for all the content.